ItsDeltin/Overwatch-Script-To-Workshop/README.md

 Some methods have `Optimised` variants which can not be used in conditions and use more variables but use less server load.
 Any methods with the type `Multiaction	Value` or `Action` can not be used in conditions.

+Warning: `Optimised`, Multiaction Value, and `method` methods can not be used in conditions or sorted or filtered arrays.
+Multiple can not be used in a single action either.

 #### GetMap()
 ```
 define globalvar currentMap;